drocheam/optrace/docs/source/usage/elements.rst

 A :class:`Lens <optrace.tracer.geometry.lens.Lens>` consists of two surfaces and a medium with a :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>` inbetween.
-Additionally, the position and a thickness parameter is required.
+Additionally, the position and a thickness parameter are required.

 Example
 ##################################